syncfusion-content/windowsforms-docs/WindowsForms/Tabs/Applying-Themes.md

-N> Close Button can be set for the whole TabControlAdv by using_ TabPrimitives_.
+N> Close Button can be set for the whole TabControlAdv by using [TabPrimitives](/windowsforms/tabs/tabprimitives).

 ### ToolTip Support